lsst/qserv/doc/source/quick-start.rst

 .. note::

-   *FOR DEVELOPERS* : The procedure below install a Qserv release published on Qserv distribution server.
+   *FOR DEVELOPERS*: The procedure below installs a Qserv release published on Qserv distribution server.
    Please see :ref:`quick-start-devel` in order to install Qserv from your current git repository version.

  .. _quick-start_pre-requisites: